Silver’s Corner

 ACT Citizens Disenfranchised

 My first major disappointment in the new Labor government.
 This argument shouldn’t be about whether homosexual marriage is right or wrong, it’s about whether citizens of the ACT have the right to govern themselves.
 As a territory, we already do not have the full set of rights the states have.
-If we do not have the right to govern ourselves, then we should return to being directly governed by the Federal government.
+If we do not have… Continue reading ACT Citizens Disenfranchised

 LOL POLS